 When you see in yourself a weakness, seek help from al-Munʿim [the Bestower], and if you see laziness in yourself, take refuge in al-Muwaffiq [the Giver of Success].
 You will not acquire a good thing except through obedience toward Him, and no good passes you by except through disobedience toward Him.

-The way of the Prophet, , and his Companions was not like the way of the ascetics today, for he used to laugh, joke, choose attractive women as his wives and race with ʿĀʾisha, may God be pleased with her, and he used to eat meat and liked sweet pastries and chilled water, and this is also the way of his Companions.
+The way of the Prophet, peace be upon him, and his Companions was not like the way of the ascetics today, for he used to laugh, joke, choose attractive women as his wives and race with ʿĀʾisha, may God be pleased with her, and he used to eat meat and liked sweet pastries and chilled water, and this is also the way of his Companions.

 One cannot achieve the highest of ranks except through uniting knowledge and deeds.